genner-lab/meta-fish-lib/README.md

 ape::write.FASTA(reflib.fas,file="reflib.fasta")
 ```

 * **Can I make a reference library for fishes of my country/region?** - Yes, very easily.
 Just change the list of species in `assets/species-table.csv`.
 You can provide this list yourself, but make sure the format of the table is the same.
 If not interested in synonyms, you use the same species name for 'speciesName' and 'validName' and set 'status' set to "accepted name".
 The 'commonSpecies' field can be all set to TRUE if that is not of interest either, and the other information can be obtained from FishBase ('fbSpecCode' is the FishBase species code).
-Alternatively, follow the [tutorial here](assets/species-list-synonyms.md) to generate an annotated species/synonyms list using the [rfishbase](https://docs.ropensci.org/rfishbase/index.html) package from scratch.
+Alternatively, run `scripts/get-species.R` to generate an annotated species/synonyms list for a given country using the [rfishbase](https://docs.ropensci.org/rfishbase/index.html) package (see option 2 in the example above).
 * **What if I don't know which species I need?** - This is a common problem in diverse tropical regions where there is often poorly resolved taxonomy and lots of undescribed species.
 Here you will want to search for genera instead of species.
 Copy this format below for the `assets/species-table.csv` table:

 speciesName | status | fbSpecCode | validName | class | order | family | genus | commonName | commonSpecies